-Since churches of Christ do not have a headquarter and are autonomous, every congregation is different.
+Since churches of Christ do not have headquarters and are autonomous, every congregation is different.
 Tap here to get a brief introduction of the local congregation of the Household of Faith, Singapore.
 To view or search for churches of Christ in USA, tap here.

 Read the summary information on churches of Christ below (by Joe R. Barnett).

 The Churches of Christ...
 Who are these people?

 You have probably heard of churches of Christ.
 And perhaps you've asked, "Who are these people?
 What if anything, distinguishes them from the hundreds of other churches in the world?

 You may have wondered:

 "What is their message?"